 If you’re currently using MyFitnessPal’s default goals and want to trade some carb calories for protein, the 45:25 carbohydrate-to-protein ratio may be a good place to start.

 1. When it comes to carbohydrates, the more complex the better.
 Complex carbohydrates like vegetables and whole grains, contain fiber which has a beneficial impact both on satiety and blood sugar.
 Put those on your plate instead of highly refined or simple carbohydrates and sugary treats.
-This Nutrition 101: Carbohydrates post offers some healthy carb options.
+The Essential Guide to Carbs offers some healthy options.

 2. Lean protein offers muscle-sparing benefits with very few calories from fat.
-Check out this great Nutrition 101: Protein post for some great plant-based protein sources as well as some lean cuts of meat, poultry and fish to stock up on.
+Check out the Essential Guide to Protein for information on plant-based protein sources as well as lean cuts of meat, poultry and fish to stock up on.

 3. Fats have many benefits ranging from satiety to brain health–especially those rich in omega-3s.
-Skim over our Nutrition 101: Fats post if you’re looking for some heart-healthy options.
+Skim over the Essential Guide to Fat if you’re looking for some heart-healthy options.

 Note: Modest changes in macronutrient intake can be beneficial for weight loss; however, these tweaks may not appropriate for everyone, particularly those with diabetes, kidney disease or other diseases affected by diet composition.
 As always, it’s best to check with a dietitian or doctor before making these changes, particularly if you have medical concerns.